Ulcerative colitis: Surgery

 Unlike in Crohn's disease, the gastrointestinal aspects of ulcerative colitis can generally be cured by surgical removal of the large intestine, though extraintestinal symptoms may persist.
 This procedure is necessary in the event of: exsanguinating hemorrhage, frank perforation, or documented or strongly suspected carcinoma.
 Surgery is also indicated for people with severe colitis or toxic megacolon.
-People with symptoms that are disabling and do not respond to drugs may wish to consider whether surgery would improve the quality of life.
+People with symptoms that are disabling and do not respond to drugs may wish to consider whether surgery would improve their quality of life.

-The removal of the entire large intestine, known as a proctocolectomy, results in a permanent ileostomy – where a stoma is created by pulling the terminal ileum through the abdomen.
+The removal of the entire large intestine, known as a proctocolectomy, results in a permanent ileostomy, where a stoma is created by pulling the terminal ileum through the abdomen.
 Intestinal contents are emptied into a removable ostomy bag which is secured around the stoma using adhesive.

 Another surgical option for ulcerative colitis that is affecting most of the large bowel is called the ileal pouch-anal anastomosis (IPAA).
 This is a two- or three-step procedure.
 In a three-step procedure, the first surgery is a sub-total colectomy, in which the large bowel is removed, but the rectum remains in situ, and a temporary ileostomy is made.
 The second step is a proctectomy and formation of the ileal pouch (commonly known as a "j-pouch").
 This involves removing the large majority of the remaining rectal stump and creating a new "rectum" by fashioning the end of the small intestine into a pouch and attaching it to the anus.
 After this procedure, a new type of ileostomy is created (known as a loop ileostomy) to allow the anastomoses to heal.
-The final surgery is a take-down procedure where the ileostomy is reversed and there is no longer the need for an ostomy bag.
+The final surgery is a take-down procedure where the ileostomy is reversed, and there is no longer a need for an ostomy bag.
 When done in two steps, a proctocolectomy – removing both the colon and rectum – is performed alongside the pouch formation and loop ileostomy.
 The final step is the same take-down surgery as in the three-step procedure.
 Time taken between each step can vary, but typically a six- to twelve-month interval is recommended between the first two steps, and a minimum of two to three months is required between the formation of the pouch and the ileostomy take-down.